aabiddanda/aabiddanda.github.io/index.md

 <h2>About</h2>

-I am currently a postdoctoral fellow at [Johns Hopkins University](https://bio.jhu.edu/),  advised by [Rajiv McCoy](https://mccoy-lab.org/).

-My [research interests](/research/) span theoretical and applied population genetics, particularly to understand human disease and evolution.
+I'm a human population geneticist developing statistical methods to better understand the effects of genetic variants on fertility traits and meiotic fidelity.
+I am currently a postdoctoral fellow in the [McCoy Lab](https://mccoy-lab.org/) at [Johns Hopkins University](https://bio.jhu.edu/).
+My broader [research interests](/research/) span theoretical and applied population genetics.

+Previously, I was a postdoctoral fellow at the University of Oxford in the group of [Pier Palamara]() and briefly worked as a computational biologist at a biotechnology startup.

 I received my PhD in Human Genetics from the University of Chicago working with [John Novembre](http://jnpopgen.org/).
+My PhD research primarily focused on developing new theory to understand population genetic datasets consisting of samples from different spatial and temporal sampling perspectives

 <!-- I'm a computational biologists using single-cell genomics data to understand human complex traits and diseases.
 I am an EMBO and Helen Hay Whitney post-doctoral fellow in the [Pritchard Lab](https://web.stanford.edu/group/pritchardlab/home.html) at Stanford University and a visiting fellow in the [Marson Lab](https://www.marsonlab.org/) at the Gladstone Institutes.